 It was really hard to come to that realization and it took some painful moments of heated discussion but it was a blessing in disguise.
 By the end of one of our “heated discussions” we were finally able to identify and put our finger on the problem- we had BOTH let the stressful and tiring long hours we were working become an excuse to be selfish and stop working to romance each other.

-So, from one young newlywed couple others out there, NEVER stop trying to romance each other.
+So, from one young newlywed couple to the others out there, NEVER stop trying to romance each other.
 The realization has really helped.
 The flames in both our eyes and attitudes are back.
 We realize things won’t always be perfect (trust me, we know), but even in the rough patches and the stressful moments, if we both keep trying and if we both put our hope and faith in our Lord, Jesus Christ, things will turn out right.
 I can’t wait for the exciting road ahead.